 Focus on Civil Rights

 The first event was held Wednesday, Feb.
 17, via Zoom.
 View the video of the event.

 As part of a series of teach-ins on the study of slavery and its legacies at The University of Alabama, this Focus on Civil Rights examines how racism and white supremacy have defined systemic inequalities in education.

 “These legacies have longstanding consequences that shape our world today, which means students and educators alike need to understand these inequities to rethink the kinds of institutions we want to build,” said Dr. Ellen Griffith Spears, task force member who coordinated the event and an associate professor in New College and the UA Department of American Studies.

-Panelists, who will share their research and experiences, are:
+Panelists, who shared their research and experiences, were:

 - Dr. Natalie Adams, professor, New College and the College of Education

 Adams is the former director of UA’s New College and served as the assistant dean of UA’s Graduate School from 2007-2013.
 She coordinates the Levitetz Leadership Program at UA.
 Adams is the co-author of four books, including “Just Trying to Have School: The Struggle for Desegregation in Mississippi” and “Cheerleader!
 An American Icon.”
 She was a third-grade student in Winnsboro, Louisiana, when her school was desegregated as a result of the Supreme Court ruling in Alexander v.
 Holmes (1969).
 NPR’s Story Corps featured Adams and her classmate, Dr. Eli Brown, in a story about desegregation on the 50th anniversary of the Alexander ruling.